apache/arrow-experiments/http/get_compressed/README.md

 only constraint on the server is the availability of the compression algorithm in the server environment.

+## Arrow IPC Compression

+When IPC buffer compression is preferred and servers can't assume all clients support it[^3], clients may be asked to explicitly list the supported compression algorithms in the request headers.
+The `Accept` header can be used for this since `Accept-Encoding` (and `Content-Encoding`) is used to control compression of the entire HTTP response stream and instruct HTTP clients (like browsers) to decompress the response before giving data to the application or saving the data.

+    Accept: application/vnd.apache.arrow.ipc; codecs="zstd, lz4"

+There is similar to clients requesting video streams by specifying the container format and the codecs they support
+(e.g. `Accept: video/webm; codecs="vp8, vorbis"`).

+The server is allowed to choose any of the listed codecs, or not compress the IPC buffers at all.
+Uncompressed IPC buffers should always be acceptable by clients.

+If a server adopts this approach and a client does not specify any codecs in the `Accept` header, the server can fall back to checking `Accept-Encoding` header to pick a compression algorithm for the entire HTTP response stream.

 ## HTTP/1.1 Response Compression

 HTTP/1.1 offers an elaborate way for clients to specify their preferred